+The campus is located on the beautiful Lake Michigan shore with educational, artistic and athletic events open to the public.
 Host of the Carthage Chamber Music Series, bringing world-class entertainment to Kenosha, along with drama productions, music performances, and free exhibitions in the H.F.
 Johnson Gallery of Art.
-Liberal arts education since 1847; evening studies for adults; MSW through Loyola University; Friday Family Fun Nights September through May.
+Liberal arts education since 1847; evening studies for adults; Friday Family Fun Nights September through May.

 2001 Alford Park Drive, Kenosha